Computer and digital eye strain: 10 steps for relief

 Adjusting the display settings of your computer can help reduce eye strain and fatigue.
 Generally, these adjustments are beneficial:

 - Brightness Adjust the brightness of the display so it's approximately the same as the brightness of your surrounding workstation.
 As a test, look at the white background of this Web page.
 If it looks like a light source, it's too bright.
-If it seems dull and grey, it may be too dark.
+If it seems dull and gray, it may be too dark.

 - Text size and contrast Adjust the text size and contrast for comfort, especially when reading or composing long documents.
 Usually, black print on a white background is the best combination for comfort.